-The carrying values of cash and cash equivalents, trade and other receivables, and trade and other payables approximate their fair values due to the short-term nature of these instruments.
-Reclamation deposits consist primarily of reclamation deposits represented by certificates of deposit ("CDs") held with a US chartered commercial bank.
-As the CDs are highly liquid in nature and interest is paid to the Company monthly, the carrying value approximates fair value.
+The carrying values of cash and cash equivalents, trade and other receivables, reclamation deposits, and trade and other payables approximate their fair values due to the short-term nature of these instruments.

 In evaluating fair value information, considerable judgment is required to interpret the market data used to develop the estimates.
 The use of different market assumptions and different valuation techniques may have a material effect on the estimated fair value amounts.
 Accordingly, the estimates of fair value presented herein may not be indicative of the amounts that could be realized in a current market exchange.